poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 - Php 8
 - PowerShell
 - Python (2 & 3)
-- R (will fill missing named args with unnamed args in the given order, very brittle)
+- R (will fill missing named arguments with unnamed arguments in the given order, very brittle)
 - Racket
 - Raku (seems to be the same behaviour as R)
 - Ruby